Drought Tolerant Plants & Flowers: Defy the Dry

 4. Perfect Your Watering Skills

 When watering your flowers, try to avoid sprinklers, as they tend to encourage water waste through evaporation.
-Instead, water by hand or use more accurate drip irrigation or a Soaker Hose.
+Instead, water by hand or use more accurate drip irrigation or a soaker hose.
 Water early in the morning or early evening to cut down on water loss by evaporation throughout the day.

 5. Stretch Your Water Resources

 As much as these plants can withstand considerable droughts, that doesn't mean they can go without water altogether.
-Mulching your garden with a 3-inch layer of high-quality mulch, like Scotts® Nature Scapes® Advanced, will help retain soil moisture and prevent weeds by blocking growth and access to sunlight, too.
+Mulching your garden with a 3-inch layer of high-quality mulch, like Scotts® Nature Scapes® Color Enhanced Mulch, will help retain soil moisture and prevent weeds by blocking growth and access to sunlight, too.
 Install rain barrels to recycle your rainwater for use in your garden later (see our article on "Harvesting Rainwater" and learn how to make your own rain barrel).
 Or, use a moisture meter to determine when your garden needs a drink.
 For more information, read our article "Protect Your Garden from Drought."